GoogleCloudPlatform/cloud-workbench/README.md

 # Cloud Developer Workbench
 ![ ](docs/img/../development/img/OverviewScreenshot.png)

+**Not an officially supported Google product**

+This repository demonstrates patterns and practices used by Cloud Platform Engineers, Cloud Developers and other Cloud Practitioners.
+This is not an official Google product.
+This is prototype code intended for demonstration and discussion, it is not intended for direct production use.
+The software is provided as is with best effort support.

+## Overview

 A portal for creating new applications and infrastructure quickly and with minimal effort that conform to industry best practices and internal organizational policies.

 ![Developer Portal - Main Dashboard](docs/img/home-page.png)